dleng2242/spectrophotometry_analysis/README.md

 The final concentration of sample X1 was determined to be 44.24 mg/L.

 Further details can be found within the notebooks.
+The absorption coefficient is actually wavelength dependent and so an extension would be to include this in the model to get a more accurate concentration.